Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances: Introduction

 The third approach also makes use of an intermediary excitation, similarly to the first one, but the microwave is subsequently coupled to the mechanical oscillator using a piezoelectric material.
-The auxiliary mechanical mode is thus resonant with the microwave signal, which presents the advantage of exhibiting larger conversion bandwidths, on the order of $\mathcal{O}(\text{MHz})$.
-Moreover, piezoelectric materials efficiently interconvert energy between electrical and mechanical forms, which earn them an ubiquitous place in MEMS and wireless communication technologies \cite{bhugra2017piezoelectric}.
+The auxiliary mechanical mode is thus resonant with the microwave signal, which presents the advantage of exhibiting larger conversion bandwidths, on the order of \si{\mega\hertz}.
+Moreover, piezoelectric materials efficiently interconvert energy between electrical and mechanical forms, which earns them an ubiquitous place in MEMS and wireless communication technologies \cite{bhugra2017piezoelectric}.
 To complete the conversion process, the strain field of the mechanical mode couples phonons to the optical mode.
 This method has been implemented with suspended \ch{AlN} beams patterned as optomechanical crystals \cite{bochmann2013nanomechanical}, \ch{GaAs} photonic crystal nanobeams \cite{wu2020microwave, forsch2020microwave}, \ch{Si} photonic crystal excited by \ch{AlN} \cite{mirhosseini2020quantum}, \ch{LiNbO3} photonic crystal \cite{jiang2020efficient}, \ch{LiNbO3} thin film acoustic resonator \cite{shao2019microwave}, optical and acoustic whispering gallery modes of a \ch{LiNbO3} sphere \cite{yamazaki2020radio}, \ch{AlN} microdisk \cite{han2020cavity}.
 Impedance matching between the piezoelectrically excited acoustic excitations and mechanical modes hindering the conversion process, total conversion efficiencies up to $\mathcal{O}(10^{-5})$ have been achieved \cite{rueda2016efficient} so far.
-The transduction scheme presented in this paper falls in this last category.
-It offers several unique advantages, including high intracavity photon number handling capability, high conversion efficiency at realistic optical pump powers, the use of bulk acoustic resonances rather than flexural modes of thin film nanomechanical or micromechanical resonators, and being inherently compatible with wafer scale manufacturing, such as the damascene process used to fabricate ultra low loss \ch{Si3N4} photonic circuits \cite{liu2020high}.
-Importantly, our \ch{AlN} actuator directly generates acoustic waves inside the HBAR cavity embedding the optical \ch{Si3N4} waveguide.
-This configuration thus enables to circumvent the problem of acoustic impedance matching that is severely limiting the SAW excited optomechanical crystals \cite{bochmann2013nanomechanical, forsch2020microwave}.
-Combined with the release process to step up the confinement of the HBAR mode in \ch{AlN}, a material with high piezoelectric coefficients, HBAR phonons efficiently fulfil their role as intermediary between microwave and optical photons.